 The class feature in QuickBooks can be a valuable and useful tool if used properly.
-I feel that class tracking is one of the most under utilized tools in QuickBooks.
-I think that the reason this feature is not used more often is because the general QuickBooks user does not understand what the class tracking feature is or what it can do for their business.
+I feel that class tracking is one of the most underutilized tools in QuickBooks.
+The reason this feature is not used more often is because the general QuickBooks user does not understand what the class tracking feature is or what it can do for their business.

 To turn on the class feature within QuickBooks go to Edit/Preferences/Accounting Preferences/Company Preferences tab.
 Now put a check mark next to "Use Class Tracking."
 The class list can be found under Lists/Class list.
 Like any other list in QuickBooks you can easily add, delete or edit items on the list.

 The class feature in QuickBooks is certainly not useful for every business.
 However, those that can find a use for class tracking may find it to be one of the more valuable tools that QuickBooks offers.